vildancetin/flight-app-frontend/README.md

 ### CORS Issue

-To bypass the CORS restriction when making requests to the API, "https://cors-anywhere.herokuapp.com/" is prefixed to the request URL.
+- To bypass the CORS restriction when making requests to the API, "https://cors-anywhere.herokuapp.com/" is prefixed to the request URL.
+- Before starting, you need to go to the address https://cors-anywhere.herokuapp.com/corsdemo and activate it.
 ## Custom Hooks

 ### useFetch()